intelligent-username/CNN/char/README.md

 ### Dense Layers

 Once the convolutions are done, we pass the data through a Flatten layer to convert the 2D matrices into a 1D vector.
 Then, we pass to the Dense layers.

+## Results

+I could've stopped the training at epoch 24, where the loss was just under 0.35.
+Note that this is actually decently accurate ($accuracy \neq 1 - \text{loss}$).
+Because of the loss function we're using, the model is punished/rewarded based on the confidence of its predictions, not just whether it's right or wrong.
+Also, after this point, we've hit the "elbow" of the loss curve, i.e. where the loss starts to plateau.
+This is because, in this dataset, there are many characters that are very difficult for even humans to tease apart, such as an uppercase `O` and the number `0`.
+Thus, in these cases, the model will never have high confidence, and so will always incur some loss.